History of San Francisco: 2020s

 On March 16, 2020, San Francisco was impacted by the COVID-19 pandemic, which put tens of thousands of residents out of work, and shifted others to work at home.
 Rent prices fell and vacancies increased.
 That same year, severe wildfires, including the North Complex Fire, burned more than 2 million acres east of San Francisco, resulting in Orange Skies Day.

 The 2023 APEC conference was held in San Francisco.
 By December 2023, it was projected that the city's poor economic recovery would result in a $800 million deficit in its next two-year budget, requiring massive budget cuts.
 During the Gaza war, the Board of Supervisors passed a resolution calling for a ceasefire, leading mayor London Breed to state the resolution had made the city "angrier, more divided and less safe".

 During the eight years from 2016 to 2023, the annual number of traffic tickets issued by SFPD crashed by 96 percent from 129,597 to 5,080.

-March 2024 was also when Macy's, Inc. announced that it was planning to close Macy's Union Square as soon as the company could find a buyer for the building.